-If you make Pan Fried Lamb Chops, please let us know by leaving a review and rating below!
+If you make our Pan Fried Lamb Chops recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!